compromise-evident/tryRSA/README.md

 </p>

 * Green: pq = 493 = 17 x 29
-* Red: products close to but never 493
+* Red: products close to but never 493, except for 1 x 493